 This is a very informative article about NGL’s.

 Ron, I did read that article.
 I also glanced at the Harvard report that he referenced and it based the production on $70/bbl.
-I don’t know what that price does to oil drilling in our area but if they quit drilling these plays in the US then supply should shrink fairly quickly due to the depletion curves on these wells.
-I would also note that 1,959 rigs are working in the US (more than the rest of the world combined) which reflects on Don’s comment about steel pipe and rigs.
-Can you imagine the infrastructure that will be required to drill all across the world to the extent that we do here.
-In short, I do believe that crude oil is finite and that it is a mathematical certainty that the amount of oil that can be produced in a single day has a peak.
-Some of the questions are, what price will it take to meet increased demand and will the price kill an economy that runs on oil.
+I don’t know what that price does to oil drilling in our area but if they quit drilling these plays in the U.S. then supply should shrink fairly quickly due to the depletion curves on these wells.

-Lynden Did you by chance read the article I posted here Friday?
+Lynden, did you by chance read the article I posted here Friday?
 The two don’t make it look good.

-Look what oil co. lawyers make. http://www.businessinsider.com/15-mind-blowing-salaries-pulled-in-b…
+Look what oil company lawyers make. http://www.businessinsider.com/15-mind-blowing-salaries-pulled-in-by-corporations-top-lawyers-2012-6

-3 South, Range 3 East, Carter County, Oklahoma, a 640-acre drilling and spacing unit, as
+Relief Granted: The requested increased density well is authorized.
+The well is permitted for the Woodford common source of supply underlying Section 30, Township 3 South, Range 3 East, Carter County, Oklahoma, a 640-acre drilling and spacing unit, as an exception to Order No. 199785.